pharo-open-documentation/pharo-wiki/General/Traits.md

 ## Abstract methods

-Sometime we want to call a methods that should not be implemented on a Trait but on the class using the Trait.
-To manage this a Trait can declare method that users should define by calling sending the message #explicitRequirement.
+We might need to call a method for which the implementation will be specific to the class using the trait.
+To manage this case, a Trait can hold methods that explicitely declare that user should define it.
+These methods contain a call to `#explicitRequirement` message.

 ```Smalltalk
 TMyTrait>>addButton: aButton